 Our affairs are governed by our Board of Directors.
-Pursuant to our By-Laws, our Board of Directors consists of eleven directors, the majority of whom must be members in good standing with the Wesleyan Church and one of whom must be the then-current CEO of WIF.
-Currently, we have eleven individuals serving on the Board of Directors.
+Pursuant to our By-Laws, our Board of Directors consists of eleven directors, the majority of whom must be members in good standing with The Wesleyan Church and one of whom must be the then-current CEO of WIF.
+Currently, we have ten individuals serving on the Board of Directors, with one vacancy.
 Our CEO currently serves as both a director and Chairman of the Board of Directors.
 The remaining 10 members of our Board of Directors are elected by the General Board of The Wesleyan Church from nomination(s) presented by our CEO.
-Directors may be
+Directors may be removed for cause by a majority vote of the General Board of The Wesleyan Church.
+Our Board members typically are elected for four-year terms, and there are no term limits for serving on our Board.
+The Board of Directors elects a CEO and Chairman of the Board of Directors.
+The Board of Directors or the CEO appoints a Secretary and such other officer positions as the foregoing Board of Directors or the CEO see fit.
+Officers serve until the earlier of the time such person's successor is elected and qualified, such person's resignation or such person's removal.